Skip to main content

 const userIdentifierData = new CustomData(1, 'my_user_id');

-// -- Let's assume that anonymous visitor identifier
+// -- Let's assume the anonymous visitor identifier

 addData(props.anonymousVisitor, userIdentifierData);